Squid Game season 2: Audience response

 Of all the cast members of the second season, Park Sung-hoon's portrayal of transgender ex-soldier Hyun-ju won significant praise from viewers.

 Many viewers regarded Park's character as one of the most compelling characters in the second season, due to the character development and background of Hyun-ju and Park's dedication and depth in portraying Hyun-ju.

 Gong Yoo's brief reprise of the recruiter character also received positive feedback from fans on social media.

 T.O.P's casting was not well-received by viewers in South Korea, but was argued in Korea Times to have been more well-received overseas.
 Some viewers outside South Korea expressed that the negative reaction to T.O.P.'s casting was unreasonable.
-A survey held by Netflix about the favorite new character was conducted, with Thanos winning 50 percent of the vote out of 700,000 people.
+A survey held by Netflix asking about the new characters found that Thanos was the favorite of 50 percent of the 700,000 respondents, while Hyun-ju received 23%, and Jun-hee got 19%.

 The season was boycotted in Vietnam due to a scene in the fifth episode, in which Jung-bae said that Dae-ho's father was "a good person" when he fought in the Vietnam War.
 This was interpreted by Vietnamese audiences as praising South Korean war crimes in Vietnam, and they demanded authorities "take necessary actions regarding this statement".
 In an interview on January 6, actor Lee Seo-hwan explained the scene: “That line was supposed to be a compliment about sending his only son to the Marines, not about him serving in the Vietnam War.
 There was a misunderstanding in that scene.
 But from a Vietnamese perspective, I understand that it can be hurtful.
 I feel the weight of responsibility that actors have to bear in every line they say.”

-Viewership

-Within the first three days of release, the second season had 68 million views, exceeding the highest premiere viewership for Netflix held by the first season of Wednesday at 50.1 million views during its premiere week.
-According to Netflix, the season ranked at No. 1 in 92 countries.